 RESTORE DATABASE your_database FROM DISK = 'full.bak'

-If you use SqlBak to backup your SQL Server database, you can simply restore all backups from “Backup history & restore” section at your backup job settings page:
+If you use SqlBak to backup your SQL Server database, you can simply restore all backups from the “Backup history & restore” section at your backup job settings page:

 It’s necessary to mention that SqlBak additionally zips the .bak to save your disk space and secure your data with encryption.

 SQL Backup Format from Red Gate (SQB)

-SQB is a proprietary backup format which belongs to Red Gate.
+SQB is a proprietary backup format that belongs to Red Gate.
 It also contains data in MTF format, but they are additionally compressed (they say up to 95%) and encrypted (using 256-bit AES encryption).

-If your backups are in the RedGate’s custom backup format you can not restore them using standard T-SQL Commands directly.
+If your backups are in RedGate’s custom backup format you can not restore them using standard T-SQL Commands directly.
 To restore such backups you have to have RedGate’s SQL Backup Tool installed on your machine.
 If you’re ready to make an extra effort you can convert those files to Microsoft Tape Format.
 To do it you need to use SQL Backup Converter, which is installed along with Redgate’s SQL Backup tool:

 This makes this SQB format a bit inflexible in terms of the restoration process.
 What if you don’t have Redgate’s products installed on the computer where you need to restore the database?

 While Redgate uses their own SQB format to compress and encrypt MTF data, other third-party database backup utilities like SqlBak and SqlBackupAndFtp compress and encrypt backup files using common zip and 7zip formats.
-This makes the output files more convertible and allows to restore your database even if you don’t have those applications installed.
+This makes the output files more convertible and allows you to restore your database even if you don’t have those applications installed.